Can crying make you sick? Find Out Grief’s Surprising Effects on Your Health!

 Unfortunately, medications may be the third leading cause of death in the Westernised world.
 Meanwhile, unknown numbers of people are maimed and harmed by medications but survive with a quality of life far lower than before.
 Like many other people (including a significant segment of my clients), I’ve dealt with the long-term repercussions of toxicity from gadolinium MRI dyes.
 I’ve written about this experience herehere, and here if you’d like to compare notes.
 While many other clients have had their well-being destroyed by other medications like psychotropic drugs and fluoroquinolone antibiotics.
 The fallout from medical injuries may affect you for the rest of your life.

-During the free clarity calls that I offer, it’s common for people to break down into tears as they release the overwhelming grief that accompanies the violation and hurt they feel having experienced the destruction of their health at the hands of health care.
 They feel betrayed because they know that the people with whom they placed their trust let them down.
-And frustrated and aggrieved when instead of trying to undo the harm, their doctors trivialise their drug-induced side effects and reassure them that it’s all in their minds in what can only be described as medical gaslighting.
+And frustrated and aggrieved when, instead of trying to undo the harm, their doctors trivialise their drug-induced side effects and reassure them that it’s all in their minds in what can only be described as medical gaslighting.
 The only thing that shocks me is that everyone who speaks with me about their experiences isn’t bawling their eyes out.
 Can crying make you sick?
 In this case, it’s the other way around; chronic illness can lead to anguish.

 • pain,